From Ohio, God brought me out of my old life (a wilderness without Jesus) and round about my transient life He brought me to Bible college.

 But then, just after Jessi's sixth birthday, D.L. recalls, a tear rolling down his cheek, her illness since birth heightened.
 D.L. and Sarah pained to see their little girl in that hospital bed those several weeks, held captive by that I.V. tube in her arm and oxygen tube gripping to her little nose.
 They remained at their daughter's bedside during that dark time in their life, the church, praying for her as well.

-"Oh, God," D.L. cried kneeling at the hospital bed where his daughter lay.
-"I know you give, and take away as you so will, and I have given her back to you.
+"Oh, God," D.L. cried, kneeling at the hospital bed where his daughter lay.
+"I know you give, and take away, according to Your will, and I have given her back to you.
 But, please, I wish to care for her a little while longer."